 In England, you qualify as a small business if your business premises have a rateable value below £18,000 (or £25,500 in London).
 Even if you do not qualify for small busines rate relief (outlined below), as a small business, your rates will be calculated using the lower small business multiplier instead of the standard multiplier.

 Additional rate relief in the form of small business rate relief is given for rateable values below £12,000.
-Businesses with a rateable value up to £6,000 receive 100% relief until March 2014.
+Businesses with a rateable value up to £6,000 receive 100% relief.
 The relief is then gradually reduced from 100% to 0% for properties with rateable values between £6,001 and £12,000.
 The Chancellor announced in his 2014 Autumn Statement that this relief would be extended until April 2016.

 You will not qualify for small business rate relief if you have more than one business property, unless each other property has a rateable value below £2,600.
 The rateable value of all your properties will be added together and the relief is then applied to the main property.

 In other parts of the UK, business rates relief is also available for smaller businesses, but using different schemes.